FWI Wildfire Workflow - Hazard#

 In the cells below, the length of the fire weather season is calculated for every selected year as the sum of the fire weather days, which are the days when FWI is higher than a designated FWI threshold.
 The length of the fire weather season is calculated in the historical and in the future periods to quantify the projected future changes.

 The user can decide to set their own FWI threshold to define a fire weather day, choosing the most appropriate value for their region based on local knowledge and needs (Table 1).
 In this example, a FWI value of 30 is used.
-Alternatively, the user can decide to use a standard FWI threshold (calculated below) qualifying a fire weather day as having a FWI higher than half the 95th percentile of the historical FWI distribution (El Garroussi et al., 2024).

 Important

-#FUTURE season length
+# FUTURE season length

-#set user threshold choosing the thresh_hist calculated above or setting a numerical value
+# set user threshold choosing the thresh_hist calculated above or setting a numerical value

-#mask days above the threshold and count them in each year after concatenating data from all models
+# mask days above the threshold and count them in each year after concatenating data from all models

-mask_fut=conc_fut['fwi-daily-proj'] > user_thresh
+mask_fut = conc_fut['fwi-daily-proj'] > user_thresh

-mask_hist=conc_hist['fwi-daily-proj'] > user_thresh
+mask_hist = conc_hist['fwi-daily-proj'] > user_thresh

 Data manipulation and Plotting#